 The reduction of average carbon emissions is to be achieved in stages.
 The first is a plan to move to clean-electric drives.
 In 2025, half of the vehicles sold by Volvo Cars will have it.
 The emissions from the new Volvo Cars’ ‘exhaust pipes’ would thus be halved compared to the current situation.
 Another objective is to reduce CO2 emissions by 25% related to the global supply chain.
 This is also expected to happen by 2025.
 By that time, a quarter of the plastics for new cars will be recycled.
 By that time, a quarter of the plastics for the production of new cars are to be recycled.
 Also, a quarter of the CO2 emissions of all processes related to the company’s activities: production, logistics, etc. are to be reduced by one quarter,

 Volvo Cars is the first conventional car manufacturer to commit to electrification of the entire model range and the phasing out of combustion engine only cars.
 From this year on, every new Volvo will be electrified.
 Today the company presents its first fully electric car – XC40 Recharge.
 Starting with this model, the company will reduce its average carbon footprint per car every year and per model.

 XC40 Recharge is the first car from the new Recharge car line.
 This name has been reserved for all Volvo cars that can be recharged from the socket.
 This applies to both electric cars and plug-in hybrids.
 Hybrid owners will be encouraged by Volvo Cars to use the Pure mode as often as possible, where the vehicle only runs with an electric motor.

-As you can see, many companies in the technology and automotive industry are conducting extensive activities aimed at environmental protection.
+As you can see, many companies in the technology and automotive industry are conducting extensive activities aimed at environmental protection to become truly carbon neutral companies.
 At Concise Software, we are keen to support all initiatives that are designed to protect our planet.
 Do you have such an idea?
 Want to join the best in the industry?
 Contact us and tell us more about your idea!